peernova/kestra-client-sdk/go-sdk/docs/MiscControllerEEConfiguration.md

 `func (o *MiscControllerEEConfiguration) HasInMaintenance() bool`

 HasInMaintenance returns a boolean if a field has been set.

+### GetPasswordRegexp

+`func (o *MiscControllerEEConfiguration) GetPasswordRegexp() string`

+GetPasswordRegexp returns the PasswordRegexp field if non-nil, zero value otherwise.

+### GetPasswordRegexpOk

+`func (o *MiscControllerEEConfiguration) GetPasswordRegexpOk() (*string, bool)`

+GetPasswordRegexpOk returns a tuple with the PasswordRegexp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasswordRegexp

+`func (o *MiscControllerEEConfiguration) SetPasswordRegexp(v string)`

+SetPasswordRegexp sets PasswordRegexp field to given value.

+### HasPasswordRegexp

+`func (o *MiscControllerEEConfiguration) HasPasswordRegexp() bool`

+HasPasswordRegexp returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)